 To restore your iPad to factory settings, connect the device to a computer and launch iTunes or Finder.
 Click the device icon on the top-left corner and your device’s detail will display on the screen.
 Click Restore iPad and tap Restore again to confirm.
 Your laptop will wipe the iPad clean and restart the device.
 This should stop your iPad battery from draining fast.

+Why does my iPad battery draining when not in use?
+Why is my iPad dying so fast?
+Now worry no more!
 It’s not that difficult to stop the iPad from draining fast.
 At least one or more of these solutions should work, with the safest method being WooTechy iMaster.
 It is the best way you can use to update or downgrade the iPadOS version.
 Now you can enjoy your iPad without battery drain issues.
 What a relief it must be!